 To TGbf Editor: Please modify the following text from P190L56.

-A STA in which both dot11WLANSensingImplemented and dot11SBPImplemented are true shall set the SBP field of the Extended Capabilities element to 1.
+A STA in which both dot11WLANSensingImplemented and dot11SBPImplemented are equal to true shall set the SBP field of the Extended Capabilities element to 1.

-A STA in which dot11SBPImplemented is false shall set the SBP field of the Extended Capabilities element to 0.
+A STA in which dot11SBPImplemented is equal to false shall set the SBP field of the Extended Capabilities element to 0.

-A non-AP STA may act as SBP initiator when both dot11WLANSensingImplemented and dot11SBPImplemented are true.
+A non-AP STA may act as SBP initiator when both dot11WLANSensingImplemented and dot11SBPImplemented are equal to true.

-An AP may act as SBP responder when both dot11WLANSensingImplemented and dot11SBPImplemented are true.
+An AP may act as SBP responder when both dot11WLANSensingImplemented and dot11SBPImplemented are equal to true.

-To TGbf Editor: Please add the following text to P191L3.
+To TGbf Editor: Please add the following note to the end of 11.55.2.1..

+NOTE – The non-AP STA that acts as an SBP initiator can be associated or unassociated with the AP that acts as an SBP responder. (#1258, #1801)

+To TGbf Editor: Please modify the following text in 11.55.2.4 from P194L54-L60.

-An SBP procedure may be terminated either by the associated SBP initiator or the SBP responder by transmitting an SBP Termination frame at any time.
-An SBP procedure may be terminated by the unassociated SBP initiator by transmitting an SBP Termination frame at any time.
-However, if the SBP responder intends to terminate an SBP procedure with the unassociated SBP initiator, it should transmit an SBP Termination frame during the availability window.
+If the SBP initiator is associated with the SBP responder, an SBP procedure may be terminated either by the SBP initiator or the SBP responder by transmitting an SBP Termination frame at any time.
+If the SBP initiator is unassociated with the SBP responder, an SBP procedure may be terminated by the SBP initiator by transmitting an SBP Termination frame at any time.
+If the SBP responder intends to terminate an SBP procedure with an SBP initiator that is unassociated with it, the SBP responder should transmit an SBP Termination frame during the availability window.(#1258, #1801)

 CID 2108, 2211